ReLUT/parking-search-prediction/README.md

 ## Project Partners

-`star2park` reasearch project is a result of a joint work of following partners:
+Data collection in `star2park` reasearch project is a result of a joint work of following partners:

 - Frankfurt University of Applied Sciences, Frankfurt am Main
 - Fluxguide Ausstellungssysteme GmbH, Wien (Österreich)